quiquee/obc-docs/protocol-spec.md

       -h, --help[=false]: help for openchain

-    Use "openchain [command] --help" for more information about a command.
+    Use "obc-peer [command] --help" for more information about a command.
 ```

 Some of the available command line arguments for the `obc-peer` command are listed below: